vanzasetia/personal-website/src/blogs/basic-guide-css-selector.md

 That suggestion is bad.
 Do not use an ID selector to style a single element.

 Each page must only have one `main` element.
-So if you want to style it, do you think you need to use an ID selector?
+So to style it, do you think you need to use an ID selector?
 Isn't the `main` selector is enough?

 You can use ID selectors temporarily to fix something quickly.
 Other than that, using ID selectors is a bad decision.